What does that Word or Phrase mean?

 Trial – Judicial examination and determination of issues between parties with or without a jury.
 The final hearing of a matter before a judge, federal magistrate, or judicial registrar.
 Having considered all the evidence presented, the judicial officer will make Orders to finalise the matter.

-Writ – A written Court Order to do or refrain from doing something.
+Writ – A written Court Order requiring somebody to do something, or requiring them to refrain from doing something.

 Didn’t find the word, term or phrase you were looking for?